saifeemustafaq/aws_ex/Create a Static Website Using Amazon S3/Create_a_Static_Website_Using_Amazon_S3.md

+# Create a Static Website Using Amazon S3

 Let’s get started:

 Sam is in the 3rd year of her engineering course.
 And she is worried about getting a project on her resume.
 After a lot of thought Sam decided to host a website, but was not sure what to host on the website.
 Sam asked her mentor about a solution, for which the mentor suggested that she should host her resume on a website using HTML and CSS, the task was simple, effective and impactful.